AOx0/github_page/blog/test.md

 ![](/static/blog/wlaschin-parser-combinators/finput.png)

-Another way to see this new paradigm is to interpret `pchar` as a function factory that *records* in metal the character the function is building will match.
+Another way to see this new paradigm is to interpret `pchar` as a function factory that *records* in metal that the character the function is building will match.

 ![](/static/blog/wlaschin-parser-combinators/funcfactory.png)

+ TODO: FINISH THIS

-Note how `match_char` got embedded in the closure and thus no longer required as one of the closure inputs, allowing us to *wire* together various parser functions to create more complex parsers, similar as wiring together microchips together to build computers.
+Note how `match_char` got embedded in the closure and thus no longer required as one of the closure inputs, allowing us to *wire* together various parser functions to create more complex parsers, similar to wiring together microchips together to build computers.

 ![](/static/blog/wlaschin-parser-combinators/compose1.png)